 Sugarman has more than 30 years of experience in federal housing finance programs.
 His recent work has focused on Fannie Mae and Freddie Mac guarantee fee policy analysis, Dodd-Frank implementation (credit risk retention and swap margin rules), writing a working paper on the National Survey of Mortgage Originations, writing part of the Enterprise capital rule, and international coordination.
 Prior to joining OFHEO (one of FHFA's predecessor agencies), he worked at HUD on the FHA and Ginnie Mae programs.
 He earned his B.A. in Quantitative Studies at Johns Hopkins University.

 Brolinson specializes in environmental economics, focusing on energy economics and natural disaster risk in mortgage finance.
 Her research has focused on household response to residential energy prices, green labeling of commercial office space, and natural disaster risk in mortgage finance.
-She has presented work at conferences hosted by the Association of Environmental and Resource Economists, the Southern Economics Association, the US Association for Energy Economics, Camp Resources at NC State, the Young Economists Symposium at Columbia University, and the Heartland Conference on Environmental and Resource Economics at the University of Illinois Urbana-Champaign.
-At FHFA, Brolinson is a co-lead of FHFA’s Data and Research Working group related to climate risk, and she is a member of DRS’s Diversity and Inclusion Committee.
-She holds a Ph.D. and an M.A. in Economics from Georgetown University and a B.A. in Economics with minors in Mathematics and Spanish from the University of Vermont.
+She has presented at conferences hosted by the Association of Environmental and Resource Economists, the Southern Economics Association, the United States Association for Energy Economics, Camp Resources at North Carolina State University, the Young Economists Symposium at Columbia University, and the Heartland Conference on Environmental and Resource Economics at the University of Illinois Urbana-Champaign.
+She additionally co-leads FHFA’s Data and Research Working Group related to climate risk and is a member of the Division of Research and Statistics’ Diversity and Inclusion Committee.

 Chi-Cheol Chung, Senior Financial Analyst